DevMashru/DevMashru.github.io/content/blogs/My 2024 homelab roundup.md

 ### Software

-1. Opnsense: My router/ firewall of choice because it is Free and Open Source (FOSS), has a ton of plugins and get's updated frequently while still being rock stable.
+1. Opnsense: My router/ firewall of choice because it is Free and Open Source (FOSS), has a ton of plugins and gets updated frequently while still being rock stable.
 Have had 0 downtime since I installed it (except for when I broke it ofc :p)

 2. Using the stock firmware on the NWA50AX.
 Might flash Openwrt once it's warranty ends